osxmidi/ScorchCrafter/README.md

 Does not include cabinets.

-Some possible IR Loaders/IR cabinets, Reaper's ReaVerb, http://distrho.sourceforge.net/ports (Klangfalter, To use the Klangfalter plugin, click on "no file loaded" to load a IR file) or https://github.com/osxmidi/KlangFalter, http://lsp-plug.in/ (Impulsantworten), http://flos-audio-plugins.eu/
+Some possible IR Loaders/IR cabinets, Reaper's ReaVerb, http://distrho.sourceforge.net/ports (KlangFalter, To use the KlangFalter plugin, click on "no file loaded" to load a IR file) or https://github.com/osxmidi/KlangFalter, http://lsp-plug.in/ (Impulsantworten), http://flos-audio-plugins.eu/

 -----